Brochure Design Software: 3 Options Compared

 For web and digital designers creating a printed brochure for the first time, to designers that have been making print pieces for a while, using the right tool can make brochure design a more efficient task.

 Adobe tools are the common starting place.
-Today, we’ll compare using InDesign, Illustrator and Adobe Spark (a free offering) for creating a brochure design.
+Today, we’ll compare using InDesign, Illustrator and Adobe Spark (a free offering) as different options creating a brochure design.

 Adobe InDesign is made for designing printed projects.
 Most designers go to InDesign first for any type of printed, multi-page layout because it is best suited for these kinds of projects.